Carlos de la Garza: Later life and death

 Like many Tejanos, in spite Santa Ana's oppressive rule over Texas, de la Garza believed Texas should remain part of Mexico.
 However after the Texas Revolution, Garza joined the populist call for the U.S Annexation of Texas in 1845.
 He realized this would be a help in the rule of law and would give Mexican Tejanos many rights which were being suppressed by the Anglo rule in the Republic of Texas.
 Carlos Rancho survived an 1845 legal attempt by Louisiana resident Thomas Taylor Williamson to seize the land from Garza.

-Garza died at the age of 75 on December 30, 1882, apparently from an old arrow wound received in a Karankawa Indian fight, possibly in 1852 at Hynes Bay.
+Garza died at the age of 75 on December 30, 1882, apparently from an old arrow wound received in a fight with thd Karankawa Native Americans, possibly in 1852 at Hynes Bay.
 The arrow wound crippled him for the remainder of his life.
 Captain Carlos de la Garza is buried at Carlos Rancho; Tomasita, his wife of 53 years, was later buried next to him.
 A portion of the old homestead is still owned by descendants.